Premier League run-in: What is the latest in the top four battle?

 Current position: 3rd

-Remaining schedule: Crystal Palace (H), Southampton (A), Newcastle (H), Manchester United (A), Chelsea (A), Tottenham (H)
+Remaining schedule: Southampton (A), Newcastle (H), Manchester United (A), Chelsea (A), Tottenham (H)

 Chelsea